ErickJMenezes/resrap/README.md

 *WARNING: This package is not intended for serious usage.*

-It's not a framework, but it's a good starting point for building your own parser combinator and a regexp-based scanner.
+It's not a framework, but it's a good starting point for building your own parser and a regexp-based scanner.

 ## Requirements
 - PHP ^8.4